 For Residential Contractors and Tradespersons:

-To submit a question or comment to improve future editions, please send an email to firstname.lastname@example.org.
+To submit a comment to improve future editions, please send an email to firstname.lastname@example.org.
 Please note that I am unable to answer questions about your specific circumstances.